Stroke is an emergency. Every second counts – ACT FAST

 As a designated primary stroke center and one of the first hospitals in the state of Maryland to have an acute stroke center, the Team is experienced in leading the patient back to an independent lifestyle.
-The Rehab staff and Neurologists provide education for the patient and family members on stroke warning signs, individual risk factors and life style changes to modify the risk of a recurrent stroke.
+A team of physicians, nurses, and rehabilitation specialists provide education for the patient and family members on stroke warning signs, individual risk factors and life style changes to modify the risk of a recurrent stroke.
 Patients receive a complete stroke workup and Neurology consult.
 An evaluation by our rehabilitation department is included for early mobilization and an ease of the discharge planning process.

 A stroke program coordinator is available to answer questions, provide education and support to the patient and family members.

-- Saint Agnes Hospital is the recipient of the Gold Performance Achievement Award for stroke care.
+- Saint Agnes Hospital has received the Gold Plus Performance Achievement Award for stroke care for four conswecutive years.

-- “Best Hospitals” edition of U.S. News & World Report and Stroke and Circulation.
+- Named one of the “Best Hospitals” for Stroke and Circulation edition of U.S. News & World Report for four consecutives years.

 For further information and questions,